 The best fast food in Singapore's central business district can be found at Lau Pa Sat (Raffles Place MRT stop).
 This 150-year-old former fish, fruit, and veg market was converted into a collection of hawker food stalls in the 1970s.
 The market,...

 80 Collyer Quay, Singapore 049326

-Part of the waterfront development that includes sister property Fullerton Hotel and dining hub One Fullerton, the Fullerton Bay Hotel opened in 2010 and touts itself as the only hotel located on the Marina Bay waterfront.
-Unlike its sister hotel,...
+Part of the waterfront development that includes sister property Fullerton Hotel and dining hub One Fullerton, the Fullerton Bay Hotel opened in 2010 on the picturesque Marina Bay waterfront.
+Unlike its sister hotel, Fullerton Bay’s...

 The Marina Mandarin Hotel in Singapore has a marvelous atrium within its triangular walls.
 This shot was taken from about 15 floors up and shows the hotel lobby with its amazing design.
 Note the grand piano at the bottom right of the picture, to...

 With its domed greenhouses of epic proportions dotted across some 100 hectares (250 acres), the sustainable Gardens by the Bay are educational and fun.
 The Cloud Forest is a misty, 42-meter-high (138-foot-high) “mountain” that...

 701 Decatur St, New Orleans, LA 70116, USA

 A National Historic Landmark that has also been named one of America’s Great Public Spaces, Jackson Square is the historic heart of New Orleans.
 Under the French, it went by the name the Place d’Armes and it wasn’t until the...

 921 Canal St, New Orleans, LA 70112, USA

 Occupying what were the Maison Blanche department store and the S.H.
 Kress & Co. five-and-dime, this stately hotel first opened its doors in 2000 after a $250 million overhaul of the then-shuttered Beaux-Arts buildings.
 After Katrina, the...